AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 ### inputDateTimeFormat()

-When you use [strings](#string) to set dates, it is required specify the input date/time format to make sure they are interpreted correctly.
+When you use [strings](#string) to set dates, it is required to specify the input date/time format to make sure that they are interpreted correctly.

 Call the {api:anychart.format#inputDateTimeFormat}inputDateTimeFormat(){api} method and specify the date/time pattern used in your data.
 See the [Date/Time Syntax](../Common_Settings/Text_Formatters#date/time_syntax) section to learn more.